Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-service.md

    }
    ```

-5. Register the callback functions to receive the each request such as authentication request, fill request and commit.
+5. To receive each request, such as authentication request, fill request, and commit, register the callback functions:

    ```c
    bool service_app_create(void *data)